AaronGoldsmith/simulations/README.md

 ## Jumpy Bricks Simulation

-Agents must jump over incoming bricks or they crash are are elininated from the current generation.
+Agents must jump over incoming bricks or they crash and are elininated from the current generation.
 ![Jumpy Bricks](./docs/jumpy-bricks.gif)

 ## Jumpy Bird Simulation

-Birds must navigated between pipes while avoiding crashing into the ground.
+Birds must navigate through the course while avoiding pipes and keeping themselves from hitting the ground.

 ![Jumpy Bird](./docs/jumpybird-1.gif)